ByKsTv/Everything/Windows/README.md

 ## Drivers

-1. On the USB there's a folder called `Drivers` install all motherboard drivers.
+1. On the USB there's a folder called `Drivers` install all motherboard drivers (or what's neccesarry).
-   > Or only what's neccesarry.
+   > Some laptops require too many drivers so install ALL.

 ## Initial Setup - Auto Install